influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 | h2o_temperature     |

-The query returns the list of measurements in the `NOAA_water_database` database.
+The query returns the list of measurements in the `noaa` database.
 The database has five measurements: `average_temperature`, `h2o_feet`, `h2o_pH`, `h2o_quality`, and `h2o_temperature`.